Thursday, December 31, 2015

 Wednesday, December 9, 2015

-Sea Foam is a mix of alcohol (smells like isopropyl), naphtha, and kerosene.
+Sea Foam is a mix of alcohol (smells like isopropyl), naphtha, (Coleman fuel) and kerosene.
 Marvel Mystery Oil is a light oil with oil-of-wintergreen added, which eats corrosion and is a degreaser.
-It smells good, too.
+It has paraffin, which provides a protective coating to metal, and it smells good, too.
 Mix these together and you have a darn good gun cleaner/oil.
-I add about an ounce of chainsaw bar lube to the mix, because it hangs on to metal really well.
-I keep a pump oil can in my cleaning kit for shooting this down the barrel, and it makes the bore shine.
+I add about half an ounce of chainsaw bar lube to the mix, because it clings to metal really well.
+I keep a pump oil can in my cleaning kit for shooting this mix down the barrel, and it makes the bore shine.
 You can also put it on your barrel cleaning snake for a quick pull-through.
 Instead of paying $16 a pint for a name brand cleaner, you will have about $6 or $8 in a quart.
 You can use any oil you prefer; some folks like 5W-30 synthetic, some like ATF.
-You can also buy your solvents by the gallon in the paint/varnish department of hardware stores, but then you will have gallons of volatile solvents stored in your garage for the rest of your life.
+Rather than buying Seafoam, you can substitute mineral spirits and isopropyl alcohol.
+You can get pure isopropyl in Iso-Heet gas line antifreeze from the car care section of popular stores or at an auto parts store.

 Keep your mix in an airtight bottle, because the solvents will evaporate if given the chance.
 Don't use any gun cleaning product or solvent around an ignition source; and don't smoke while cleaning your guns.
 Beware of oily cloths from cleaning.